informalsystems/quint/tutorials/lesson3-anatomy/coin.md

    The type of this variable is `Addr -> UInt`, which means a map from values of type `Addr` to values of type `UInt`.

-In contrast to operator definitions, variable definitions always require a type.
+Variable definitions always require type.
 Otherwise, it may be too hard for the type checker to infer the types of the state variables.

 If you compare the above variable definitions to the relevant variable declarations in the Solidity contract, you should see that our variable